levigilbert/godot-LDtk-import/README.md

 - KinematicBody2D
 - RigidBody2D
 - StaticBody2D
+- Path to Resource (eg: 'res://Player.tscn'), this will use 'load().instance()' to create your existing node

 ## Notes:
 - The example is using the tileset that comes with LDtk: `Cavernas_by_Adam_Saltsman.png`